etpalmer63/WhatsUpDoc/ProductIsDocs.rst

 How to avoid always trailing?
 Ask people to write some documentation before they start work on a new feature?

+Ideas:

-Ideas: What are the software's core principals?
+* What are the software's core principals?
 What is the sell to users for why should they use the software and what principles they are adopting when they do.
+* What is considered successful documentation?

 Documentation value, create and track consistent naming conventions.